 MIKE BOSSE

-Bosse most recently served as Georgetown Police chief for 10 years.
+Bosse served as Georgetown Police chief for 10 years.
 Prior to this appointment, he spent 30 years with the Lexington Division of Police, where he moved through the ranks of patrolman, sergeant, lieutenant, captain, major and retired at the rank of assistant chief of police.
 Bosse spent a total of 12 years working in the Bureau of Investigations with the Lexington Division of Police, working most of that time in Special Investigations.

 Bosse is a certified instructor for the Department of Criminal Justice Training and recognized by both Federal and State courts as an expert in police administration, including the use of force by police.
 Bosse has reviewed thousands of uses of force by police and has prepared reports in state and federal courts on over 50 occasions.
 Bosse was appointed to the Board of Licensure for Private Investigators by Governor Steve Beshear in 2014.